apache/carbondata/docs/ddl-of-carbondata.md

        * Change the comment of columns other than partition column
      - **NOTE:** The allowed range is 38,38 (precision, scale) and is a valid upper case scenario which is not resulting in data loss.

-     Example1:Change column a1's name to a2 and its data type from INT to BIGINT.
+     Example 1: Change column a1's name to a2 and its data type from INT to BIGINT.

      ```
      ALTER TABLE test_db.carbon CHANGE a1 a2 BIGINT
      ```

-     Example2:Changing decimal precision of column a1 from 10 to 18.
+     Example 2: Changing decimal precision of column a1 from 10 to 18.

      ```
      ALTER TABLE test_db.carbon CHANGE a1 a1 DECIMAL(18,2)
      ```

-     Example3:Change column a3's name to a4.
+     Example 3: Change column a3's name to a4.

      ```
      ALTER TABLE test_db.carbon CHANGE a3 a4 STRING
      ```
-     Example4:Change column a3's comment to "col_comment".
+     Example 4: Change column a3's comment to "col_comment".

      ```
      ALTER TABLE test_db.carbon CHANGE a3 a3 STRING COMMENT 'col_comment'
      ```

-     Example5:Change child column name in column str struct\<a:int> from a to b.
+     Example 5: Change child column name in column: structField struct\<age:int> from age to id.

      ```
-     ALTER TABLE test_db.carbon CHANGE str str struct<b:int>
+     ALTER TABLE test_db.carbon CHANGE structField structField struct<id:int>
      ```

-     Example6:Change column name in column arr1 array\<int> from arr1 to arr2.
+     Example 6: Change column name in column: oldArray array\<int> from oldArray to newArray.

      ```
-     ALTER TABLE test_db.carbon CHANGE arr1 arr2 array<int>
+     ALTER TABLE test_db.carbon CHANGE oldArray newArray array<int>
      ```

      **NOTE:** Once the column is renamed, user has to take care about replacing the fileheader with the new name or changing the column header in csv file.